leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 ###### 3.4.1.2.1.
 Before Nomination

 When an offerer sends a subsequent offer; in each "m=" section for which a candidate pair has not yet been nominated, the offer MUST include the same set of ICE-related information that the offerer included in the previous offer or answer.
-The agent MAY include additional candidates it did not offer previously, but which it has gathered since the last offer/ answer exchange, including peer reflexive candidates.
+The agent MAY include additional candidates it did not offer previously, but which it has gathered since the last offer/answer exchange, including peer reflexive candidates.

 The agent MAY change the default destination for media.
 As with initial offers, there MUST be a set of candidate attributes in the offer matching this default destination.